 - Reduced Fee Hunting and Fishing card for persons with total disability and certain veterans - South Dakota residents who qualify and are approved will be issued a Disabled/Veteran Hunting and Fishing Card for a $10 fee.
 Persons with Developmental Dissabilities - South Dakota residents who qualify and are approved will be issued a Developmentally Disabled Fishing Card for a $10 fee.

 - Total Disability Reduced Fee Application

 - Veterans Disability Reduced Fee Application

-- Designated Shooter - The applicant may designate one shooter to legally hunt or take game on their behalf.
+- Designated Shooter is one that the applicant may designate to legally hunt or take game on their behalf.

 Nursing Facility Group Fishing License

 - Nursing homes applying for this license must be licensed by the state as a nursing facility.